It’s easy to travel between the Greek islands of Milos and Kimolos by ferry. This guide shows you how to get to Kimolos from Milos.

 Usually, I would recommend Ferryhopper as your source of updated information for ferry routes and ferry tickets in Greece.

-In this case though, it’s probably just as easy to buy tickets on the day before you want to travel from any travel agent in the main towns of Milos such as Adamantas, Pollenia, or Plaka.
+In this case though, it’s probably just as easy to buy a ferry ticket on the day before you want to travel from any travel agent in the main towns of Milos such as Adamantas, Pollenia, or Plaka.

 Milos to Kimolos Day Trip